Tux/GeoIP2/doc/geoip.md

 # NAME

-geoip - a tool to show geological data based on hostname or IP address(es)
+geoip - a tool to show geographical data based on hostname or IP address(es)

 # SYNOPSIS